keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 3. ♊︎ ---
 4. ♋︎ Cancer = Solution --- Leni, the robot guide
 5. ♌︎ Leo = Digestion --- The Bomb, "a fireburst came roaring and sovereign, the sun was in..."
-6. ♍︎ = Distillation --- Tyrone Slothrop, a "double Virgo"
+6. ♍︎ = Distillation --- Tyrone Slothrop, a "double Virgo".
+"Rooms of old paralysis and evil distillery, of condensations and residues..."
+"In the rains of early Virgo..
+To brew tea.. from fennel, betony, Whitsun roses, sunflowers, mallow leaves"
 7. ♎︎ ---
 8. ♏︎ Scorpio = Separation --- Nora
 9. ♐︎ Sagittarius = Ceration (controlled oxidisation through heating) --- Galina = Galena [lead sulfide], "red Sagittarius", heating turns lead sulfide into red lead oxide.
 Gretel and the colt, "full of the Sagittarian fire"; Hansel and Gretel = burning the witch
 10. ♑︎ ---
 11. ♒︎ ---
 12. ♓︎ Projection = (turning lead into gold, The alchemical symbol of the Ouroboros, also projection of the rocket) ---  Pökler = pickler = acid + nitrates = explosives.
 Neptune.
 PISCES = Astral projection.
-Pökler = pickler = acid +  nitrates = explosives
 {: .zodiac}

+0\. ☉ Sun = gold.
+The monad, oneness, completion.
+The circle of the sun is broken in the rocket wiring diagram "S" rune discussion (p.
+206)

+Säure = sour = acidic; also SIG Sauer the oldest continuing arms manufacturer in Germany.

 Processes abscent in the novel and abscent in the chemical warfare:
 >Solidification (Gemini ♊︎), Sublimation (Libra ♎︎), Fermentation (Capricorn ♑︎), Multiplication (Aquarius ♒︎)
 {: .zodiac}

+> We all all magical percipitates out of Europe's groaning, clouded alembic {: .zodiac}

 > Third N. or K.: **Transmogrify common air into diamonds